kshaffer/assessment/musicTheory.md

 - Liberal education values

 It is the responsibility of the student to determine the appropriate content and standards of mastery for each of these criteria in a given unit of study, based on course material, activities, and conversations with peers and instructor.

+## Letter grades ##

+Following are general guidelines for letter grades:

+- A: Student has excelled in this area and demonstrated mastery over it.
+- B: Student has sufficient working knowledge of this area to move on to next unit/course with no need for extra review/remediation.
+- C: Student is ready to proceed to next unit/semester, but only after review or correction of some of the material.
+- D: Student demonstrates significant lack of understanding/mastery, and will not likely be able to proceed to next unit/semester without substantial review or repeating the course.
+- F: Student made no significant attempt to master this material.

 # License #